Delta-in-hub/C--/Readme.md

 In object code generation,C-- don't support struct member access and treat all types as `int32_t` when you referencing variables.

+A bit like c89,C-- requires all variables to be declared at the beginning of a function.

+Function`puts(char*)` and `getchar()` are both reserved.They will be linked to C library.

 ## Reference